 Michele Fleming, Fiscal Director

 In 2016, Michele joined DRC-NH.
 She serves as its Fiscal Director and also handles matters relating to human resources.
 Michele graduated cum laude in 1991 from Franklin Pierce University.
 She enjoys needlework and quilting.

-Beth Kelley, Executive Assistant
+Beth Kelley, Office Manager

 Stephanie Patrick, Executive Director

-Stephanie Patrick joined DRC as Executive Director in 2017.
-Stephanie was formerly the Director of Policy and Planning at the Advocacy Center, DRC’s sister agency in Louisiana, where she worked on legislative advocacy, coalition building and programmatic compliance.
+Stephanie Patrick joined DRC-NH as Executive Director in 2017.
+Stephanie was formerly the Director of Policy and Planning at the Advocacy Center, DRC-NH’s sister agency in Louisiana, where she worked on legislative advocacy, coalition building and programmatic compliance.
 She graduated from the University of Southern Mississippi in 2003 with a Master’s of Social Work and also holds an undergraduate degree in social work from the Catholic University of America in Washington, DC.

-James Ziegra, Staff Attorney
+James Ziegra, Senior Staff Attorney